-Table 6, Panel A, reports the incremental explanatory power from conditioning each of our exposure measures on various sets of fixed effects that plausibly drive the variation.
-Time fixed effects, i.e., economy-wide changes in aggregate climate change exposure (as depicted in Figure 1), explain very little of the variation-yielding an incremental R^2 below 1% for each of our exposure measures.
+We conduct a variance analysis in order to examine the extent to which CCExposureand its topics-based components quantify firm-level variation in climate change exposure.
+We then compare this analysis with a similar decomposition for Carbon Intensity and ISS Carbon Risk Rating.
+Table 6, Panel A, reports the incremental explanatory power from conditioning our exposure measures fixed effects that plausibly drive the variation.
+Time fixed effects, i.e., economy-wide changes in aggregate climate change exposure, explain little of the variation, yielding an incremental R^2 below 1% for each exposure measure.
 For industry fixed effects, the same observation holds true only with respect to the variation in $CCExposure^{Phy}$.
-To the contrary, exposures to opportunity or to regulatory shocks both have a sizeable industry component (18.6%) and 10.3%, respectively), which might stem from regulation that targets specific industries or from technological developments affecting entire sectors.
-The interaction of industry and time fixed effects accounts for, at most, an additional 2.4% of variation (in the case of $CCExposure^{Opp}$).
-We also find little additional explanatory power when we include country fixed effects.
-Importantly, depending on the specific measure, between 70.4 and 96.8% of variation is unexplained by these sets of fixed effects, which means that variation plays out at the firm level rather than at the level of the country, industry, or over-time.28 The high unexplained variation for $CCExposure^{Phy}$ is unsurprising given that exposure to physical shocks is highly dependent on firm-specifics, including the location of a firm's headquarters, its production sites, and its specific insurance policies.
-Adding firm fixed effects, we find that permanent differences across firms in an industry and country account for 51.8, 56.3, 41.1, and 48.3% of variation of CCExposure, CCExposure^{Opp}, CCExposure^{Reg}, and $CCExposure^{Phy}$, respectively.
-The remaining 48.3, 43.8, 58.9, and 51.7% come from variation over time in the identity of firms in industries and countries most affected by the respective climate change variables.29
+To the contrary, exposures to opportunity or to regulatory shocks both have a sizeable industry component (19% and 10%, respectively), which might stem from regulation that targets specific industries or from technological developments affecting entire sectors.
+The interaction of industry and time fixed effects accounts for, at most, an additional 2% of variation (in the case of $CCExposure^{Opp}$).
+We find little additional explanatory power when we include country fixed effects; this also mitigates the concern that our exposure measures strongly affected by the native language in a country and how distant this language is from English.
+Importantly, depending on the specific measure, between 70 and 97% of variation is unexplained by these sets of fixed effects, which means that variation plays out at the firm level rather than at the level of the country, industry, or over-time.
+21 The high unexplained variation for $CCExposure^{Phy}$ is unsurprising given that exposure to physical shocks is highly dependent on firm-specifics, including the location of a firm's production sites or its specific insurance policies.
+Adding firm fixed effects, we find that permanent differences across firms in an industry and country account for 52, 56, 41, and 48% of variation of CCExposure, $CCExposure^{Pp}$, $CCExposure^{Reg}$, and $CCExposure^{Phy}$, respectively.
+The remaining 48, 44, 59, and 52% come from variation over time in the identity of firms in industries and countries most affected by the respective climate change variables.